Tennessee vs. Toledo Predictions & Picks - Women's NCAA Tournament Second Round

 Tennessee Schedule Analysis

-- Against the No. 9 LSU Lady Tigers on March 4, the Lady Volunteers registered their best win of the season, a 69-67 victory.
+- On March 4, the Lady Volunteers claimed their best win of the season, a 69-67 victory over the LSU Lady Tigers, who rank No. 9 in the AP's Top 25.

-- The Lady Volunteers have five Quadrant 1 wins, tied for the 28th-most in the nation.
-But they also have 11 Quadrant 1 losses, tied for the 14th-most.
+- The Lady Volunteers have tied for the 29th-most Quadrant 1 wins in the nation (five), but also have tied for the 14th-most Quadrant 1 losses (11).

 Tennessee 2022-23 Best Wins